perses/perses/ui/ui-guidelines.md

 - Most of our CSS lives inline with components because we believe that the look and behavior of a component should be coupled
+- Use the `SxProps` API in Material UI for doing most custom styling inline with the components.
+We may use the `styled` hook in the future as the UI matures and becomes more stable.
+- External CSS files should typically only be used for third-party libraries that require them for styling
 - Material UI is themeable, so we define any global overrides for Material UI components in the theme
 - The theme includes our color palette, typography, spacing units and more and is